Understanding Carbon Credits

 Environmental Integrity

-Cancelling[1] in an oversupplied market has a negligible effect.
-Canceling allowances will only result in additional emission reductions to the extent that allowance markets are not over-supplied.
+Retiring allowances in an oversupplied market has a negligible effect.
+Retiring allowances will only result in additional emission reductions to the extent that allowance markets are not over-supplied.
 Oversupply can build up if the emissions cap is unambitious (i.e., higher than the projected business-as-usual (BAU) emissions).
 In such a case, a cap-and-trade policy in a country or region actually has no significant effect on emissions from covered sources.
 There will be too many allowances issued by the governing regulatory authority and result in an accumulation of surplus allowances in the market.
 More allowances mean covered sources can emit as much as they choose.

 Oversupply of allowances can also be created if the covered entities engage in more mitigation activities than required by the cap.
 If a cap is ambitious, over-achievement will be transient and will not lead to a build-up of surplus allowances.

-In a cap-and-trade system with a long-term oversupply problem, canceling surplus allowances is one option to remove the built-up surplus but this action will not cause emission reductions.
-Canceling allowances from an oversupplied market may lead to additional emission reductions later in time, assuming the oversupply was temporary and that there is a scarcity of allowances in the future.
+In a cap-and-trade system with a long-term oversupply problem, retiring surplus allowances is one option to remove the built-up surplus but this action will not cause emission reductions.
+Retiring allowances from an oversupplied market may lead to additional emission reductions later in time, assuming the oversupply was temporary and that there is a scarcity of allowances in the future.
 However, such emission reductions would be subject to uncertainty, as reductions would depend on the continuation of the ETS and increased stringency in the ETS’s cap.

 • RGGI was severely oversupplied in the past because of a switch to natural gas from coal by many utilities and a weak economy over the baseline setting period.
 RGGI has a low price floor and allowance prices have traded at or slightly above this floor, indicating that there is no scarcity of allowances.